mxbv/portfolio/README.md

-# My Portfolio Page
-## This is my page for links and projects online
+# This is my page for links and projects online

 I designed my portfolio to be minimalistic, ensuring it uses as few user resources as possible.
 In a world where the modern web is overloaded with bloated software, I’m inspired by the philosophy of a lightweight internet.